BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/terms.md

 It is convenient to start with

 + 0 dB as the sound intensity of the threshold of hearing $THO$
-+ a whisper is about 15 dB
++ whispering is about 15 dB
 + a library 45 dB
 + a normal conversation 60 dB
 + a toilet flushing 75-85 dB